See the ‘copy to clipboard’ button below? It helps thousands of new users a month copy the Hotjar code snippet and get started with our product.

 Why Incoming Feedback + NPS survey together?
 For a Product Manager, it is really important to spot small but substantial opportunities for improvement.
 When used together, Incoming Feedback and the NPS poll are a powerful combo that helps our team do exactly that:

-Using NPS and Incoming Feedback together gives us a better feel for little things we can incrementally improve, which people won't necessarily submit as feature requests.
+Using the Net Promoter System and Incoming Feedback together gives us a better feel for little things we can incrementally improve, which people won't necessarily submit as feature requests.
 Smaller observations like “this is bugging me” or “this hasn’t been working” usually don’t get reported, but they do come through in both types of feedback.
 So we look at them together to get a sense-check on how people are feeling and what's making them feel like that, in a way we couldn’t get with feature requests or bigger issues.

 Sam Bower - Product Manager